-Based on our professional judgement we determined the materiality for the financial statements as a whole at EUR 100 million.
+Based on our professional judgement, we determined the materiality for the financial statements as a whole at EUR 100 million (2021: EUR 100 million).
 The materiality is determined with reference to total assets (0.8%).
-We consider total assets as the most appropriate benchmark as the attention of the users of the financial statements tends to be focused on total assets as the entity is a financing company.
+We have also taken into account misstatements and/or possible misstatements that, in our opinion, are material for the users of the financial statements for qualitative reasons.
+We consider total assets as the most appropriate benchmark because the attention of the users of the financial statements tends to be focused on total assets as the entity is a financing company.

-Based on our professional judgement, we have applied a lower materiality of EUR 1 million for the interest expense on bonds, with reference to the total interest expense.
+Based on our professional judgement, we have applied a lower materiality of EUR 1 million for the interest expense on bonds, with reference to the total interest expense on bonds.